andreww/fox/DoX/wxml.md

 (**delimiter**): *character(1)*: If **data** is a character array, what should the delimiter between elements be on output?
  *default: a single space*

 Add text data.
-The data to be added may be of any type; they will be converted to text according to the rules in [REF], and if they are an array, the elements will all be output, separated by spaces (except if it is a character array, in which case the delimiter may be changed to any other single character using an optional argument).
+The data to be added may be of any type; they will be converted to text according to FoX's [formatting rules](str.html), and if they are a 1- or 2-dimensional array, the elements will all be output, separated by spaces (except if it is a character array, in which case the delimiter may be changed to any other single character using an optional argument).

 ----------